OpenInternet/copilot/_posts/2016-01-06-plugin-guide.md

 **name:** The name of your plugin.

-**config_file:** The name of the configuration file that Co-Pilot should write to.
+**config_file:** The name of the configuration file that CoPilot should write to.

 **target:** The target(s) you would like trainers to be able to choose from.

 **actions:**The action(s) you would like trainers to be able to choose from.

-**directory:** The directory that co-pilot should store your config files in
+**directory:** The directory that CoPilot should store your config files in

 ##### Required Values